pygame-community/pygame-ce/README.rst

 This is pygame-ce, pygame community edition.
-This is a pygame fork, created by the pygame core developers after impossible challenges prevented them from continuing maintenance on old pygame.
+This is a pygame fork, created by the pygame core developers after impossible challenges prevented them from continuing maintenance on the old pygame project.
 It aims for more frequent releases, continuing bugfixes and enhancements, and a more democratic governance model.

 New contributors are welcome.